BitcoinExchangeFH/BitcoinExchangeFH/README.md

 # BitcoinExchangeFH - Bitcoin exchange market data feed handler (OkCoin, Bitfinex, BitMEX and BTCC)

-Feed handler is a slim application to record the price depth and trades in bitcoin exchanges.
-It targets on real time market data recording into a database.
+BitcoinExchangeFH is a slim application to record the price depth and trades in various exchanges.
+A quick setup and record the tick data in database now!

 Users can

 1. Recording market data for backtesting and analysis.
 2. Recording market data to a in-memory database and other applications can quickly access to it.